Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 If the download fails, read below on [Download Problems](#download-problems).
 If you want to know more, see [DownloadPsychtoolbox][docs-download] (or `help DownloadPsychtoolbox` in the Matlab command window.)

+4. If you intend to use multi-media functions, you must install the 64-Bit GStreamer-1.0 runtime from [gstreamer.freedesktop.org][gstreamer-osx].
+    Make absolutely sure that you install all offered packages.
+Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.

 #### Linux {#Linux}